AugustoBernardes/Augustofy/README.md

 2. After we use the submit area the JavaScript clean the area.

-3. Now we need to think "If i just put the spotify playlist to show it works ?" the answer is no.
+3. Now we need to think "If i just put the spotify playlist to show it works ?
+"The answer is no.
 Have a difference between the Iframe and the Link from spotify and i fond just compare this links:
   .Playlist Link from Iframe: https://open.spotify.com/embed/playlist/6whxqvrunw3dy7I5fMKt2R .Playlist from user link: https://open.spotify.com/playlist/6whxqvrunw3dy7I5fMKt2R?si=IFxdHzi_SWOf98IRRouWSA